-This fall, Scenic Hudson will install an interpretive trail honoring Sojourner Truth at the Shaupeneak Ridge preserve, not far from the route of her escape up and over the ridge.
-The short woodland trail will feature 6 panels tracing the course of Truth’s life.
+In 2020, Scenic Hudson installed an interpretive trail honoring Sojourner Truth at the Shaupeneak Ridge preserve, not far from the route of her escape up and over the ridge.
+The short woodland trail features 6 panels tracing the course of Truth’s life.
 By highlighting her accomplishments, it seeks to educate and inspire others to continue her legacy.

 The trail was envisioned by Helena Mazurek, a Student Conservation Association member at Scenic Hudson, and developed in collaboration with other staff and community members.
 “I really wanted people to get to know Sojourner Truth as a person, and not some unattainable historical figure — how she was a really fiery, courageous person and used all that power to advocate for others,” Mazurek says.
 “She spent her life giving to make things better for everyone.
 That level of generosity and compassion really drove her story home for me personally.”

 Mazurek also was impressed by Truth’s fortitude during her escape.
 “I walked along Shaupeneak Ridge just the other day and was thinking a lot about how incredible it was she managed to achieve this carrying a baby,” she says.
 “Attending to one while hiking around rather steep inclines at night where there are predators does not seem easy.”